mhmadip/clima_oop2_w3/README.md

 ## Getting Started 26 Feb 2023

-A few tasks that we'll do today, after we use api key to get the Data:
+A few tasks that we'll do today, after we use api key to get the Data from openweatehrmap.org:

 1- Get Weather Data for our specified location using Long and Lat values after click on the Button in the Loading Screen.
 2- Get Weather Data and position info (Lat & Long) automatically without using the Button on the Loading Screen by using initState.